polarblau/orange/README.md

 #### Defining a worker using the Orange Worker API

 Orange provides a thing API layer for the workers to simplify the communication with the job.
 To define a new worker, create a new Javascript file under your workers directory and import Orange’s Worker API using the native function `importScripts()`.
-Then define your Worker through the `defineWorker()` method provided through the Orange API.
+It will provide you with a `perform()` function which will be called every time a job is run.

 ```coffee
 importScripts 'orange/worker.js'